Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 "Tora not know who, but they **definitely** wanted to **steal** Lila."

-Nia: "If it was Lila they were after, how'd she _end up here in the Empire?_ It looked like there were imperial soldiers after her..."
+Nia wondered, "If it was Lila they were after, how'd she _end up here in the Empire?_ It looked like there were imperial soldiers after her..."

 He shook his head, "**Tora have no idea...** _But one thing is **most** confusing._"